 A child is at greater risk of increased behaviour problems, developing violent and antisocial behaviour.
 Studies show that children experience high levels of anxiety, depression and antisocial behaviour even before the marital breakups of parents.
 For this reason, parents experiencing problems in their marriage should protect their children’s health and avoid fighting in front of them.

 What Divorcing Parents Need To Do

 Parents who have decided to divorce can sort out their parenting issues before they commence divorce proceedings.
 You can put emotions aside and work together to settle disagreements regarding your children and make parenting arrangements appropriate to the needs of your children.
 This will enable both parents be involved in the lives of their children and ensure their well-being after they divorce.

-If emotions are too intense and you find it difficult reaching agreement on your own, you can make use of mediation assisted by a neutral third party.
+If emotions are too intense and you find it difficult reaching agreement on your own, you can make use of mediation assisted by a neutral third party mediator.

-Parents sort out arrangements for their children without going to court.
-They work out arrangements for their children before filing for a divorce assisted by a neutral third party, come to an agreement and create a parenting plan to present in court.
+Parents work out arrangements for the children before filing for a divorce assisted by the mediator, come to an agreement and create a parenting plan to present in court.

 After relationship breakdown, discussion about future care of children can become very difficult and emotional.
 Parents can use a more formal mediation process to resolve issues that affect their children.
 The mediator helps them create an agreement tailored to the needs of their family.